Non-binding resolution

-A non-binding resolution is a written motion adopted by a deliberative body that cannot progress into a law.
-The substance of the resolution can be anything that can normally be proposed as a motion.
+A non-binding resolution is a motion adopted by a deliberative body that does not enact a law or a substantive rule, and is simply used to make known what the opinions of that body are in relation to a certain fact or event.

 This type of resolution is often used to express the body's approval or disapproval of something that they cannot otherwise vote on, due to the matter being handled by another jurisdiction, or being protected by a constitution.
 An example would be a resolution of support for a nation's troops in battle, which carries no legal weight, but is adopted for moral support.

 Use

 Non-binding resolutions are usually specific simple or concurrent resolutions that are not passed on to the executive branch to be signed into the law.
 These resolutions differ from pure concurrent resolutions (that are used for various procedural requests such as adjourning sessions) in that they are designed to express formally, document opinions and not initiate a process.

 These resolutions offer a means for elected officials to publicly air the concerns of their constituents and are closely followed by major media outlets.
 Additionally, these resolutions can be used to state the position of the legislature, showing a preview of how they will vote on future legislation and budget allocations.